-Meningococcal disease is and uncommon but serious disease caused by the bacteria called Neisseria meningitidis (more commonly known as meningococcus).
+Meningococcal disease is an uncommon but serious disease caused by the bacterium called Neisseria meningitidis (more commonly known as meningococcus).
 It can cause invasive meningococcal disease (IMD) which can result in serious complications or death.

 IMD includes meningitis (inflammation of the lining of the brain) and septicaemia (blood poisoning).
 Meningococcus can also infect other areas, including the lungs, joints and eyes.

 Vaccination is the most effective way to prevent meningococcal disease.
 For further information regarding meningococcal prevention and vaccination, speak with your healthcare professional.

 Meningococcal disease refers to the group of illnesses that can be caused by a bacterium commonly known as meningococcus (or Neisseria meningitidis).

 Meningococcal bacteria live naturally in the back of the nose and throat in about 10% of the population without causing illness.
 In a small number of people, the bacteria pass the lining of the throat, enters the bloodstream and consequently causes meningococcal disease.

 The infection can develop very quickly, however, if the infection is diagnosed early enough and the right antibiotics are given quickly, many people can make a complete recovery.
 However, for IMD, between 5–10% of people will die, even with treatment.
 Others will be left with permanent disabilities including loss of limbs or some form of brain damage.

 While meningococcal disease and meningitis are related, they are not the same thing.

 Meningitis refers to an inflammation of the lining of the brain and spinal cord.
 You can get meningitis from infection with viruses, bacteria and parasites, as well as other non-infectious causes (e.g. injuries, certain drugs, or conditions like lupus).
 There are two main types of meningitis: